 We consider education to be an invaluable public resource, and believe the School and Institutional Trusts are an enduring investment in our community as a whole.

 Peter was brought on by SITFO in 2015, and has been critical in establishing the direction of the organization.
 Working in the investment management industry since 1999, his most recent experience includes Managing Director of Cube Capital, an investment group in London.
 His career includes a range of experience in global investing for large institutional clients such as pension funds and endowments, as well as permanent school fund experience from another state.
 Peter holds a Bachelor of Arts degree from the University of Utah in International Political Economy and Russian.
 He also holds an MBA focused in International Finance from the Middlebury Institute of International Studies.

-Ryan joined SITFO in 2016 to help manage office operations, portfolio administration, and investment analysis.
+Ryan joined SITFO in 2016 to manage office operations, portfolio administration, and investment analysis.
 Before joining SITFO, he worked for Sax Angle Partners, specializing in fundamental and technical analysis of equity investment opportunities.
 Prior to that, he performed financial analysis of federal grant activity at MRK Advisors.
-Ryan earned his Bachelor of Business Administration in Global Business with an Emphasis in Finance and a Minor in Economics from the University of Portland and an MBA from the University of Southern California.
+Ryan holds a Bachelor of Business Administration in Global Business with an Emphasis in Finance and a Minors in Economics from the University of Portland and an MBA from the University of Southern California.